wrathofquan/timescale-r-citibike/README.md

 ## Creating a connection in R/RStudio

 In our R environment, we first want to load our R libraries we downloaded earlier and setup the connection to Timescale Cloud.
-You'll need to fill in your own Timescale credentials.
+You'll need to fill in your own Timescale credentials in the `dbConnect` function.
 If you can't find this information please feel free to reach out to [Timescale Support](https://www.timescale.com/support/) for help.

 ```
 library(RPostgres)